lastlistener/node_searchsploit/README.md

 # node_searchsploit
-A NodeJS interface for the command-line utility "Searchsploit."
+A simple NodeJS wrapper/interface for the command-line utility "Searchsploit."